 A short sleeve t-shirt and cropped workout leggings for women and a t-shirt and long shorts for men is totally acceptable for the hiking section of Wadi Shab.

-When it came to the swim we wore rash vests with short sleeves and swim shorts.
+When it came to the swim we wear rash vests with short sleeves and swim shorts.
 These can be worn underneath other clothing and also help to protect against the sun.

 If you’re working on your packing list take a look at my guide to what to wear in Oman.